-AUDITORS' RESPONSE MATTER TO BE COMMUNICATED Significant accounting policies, including critical Please see Note 1 in the Notes to Financial accounting policies and alternative treatments Statements. within generally accepted accounting principles and the auditors' judgment about the quality of accounting principles The initial selection of and changes in significant accounting policies or their application; methods used to account for significant unusual transactions; and effect of significant policies in controversial or emerging areas for which there is a lack of authoritative quidance or consensus.
-The auditor should also discuss the auditors' judgment about the quality, not just the acceptability, of the Foundation's accounting policies as applied in its financial reporting.
+MATTER TO BE COMMUNICATED Significant accounting policies, including critical accounting policies and alternative treatments within generally accepted accounting principles and the auditors' judgment about the quality of accounting principles

+- The initial selection of and changes in significant accounting policies or their application; methods used to account for significant unusual transactions; and effect of significant policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus. - The auditor should also discuss the auditors' judgment about the quality, not just the acceptability, of the Foundation's accounting policies as applied in its financial reporting.
 The discussion should include such matters as consistency of accounting policies and their application, and clarity completeness of the financial statements, including disclosures.
-Critical accounting policies and practices applied by the Foundation in its financial statements and our assessment of management's disclosures regarding such policies and practices (including any significant modifications to such disclosures proposed by us but rejected by management), the reasons why certain policies and practices are or are not considered critical, and how current and anticipated future events impact those determinations; Alternative treatments within GAAP for accounting policies and practices related to material items, including recognition, measurement, presentation and disclosure alternatives, that have been discussed with client management during the current audit period, the ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the auditor.
+Critical accounting policies and practices applied by the Foundation in its financial statements and our assessment of management's disclosures regarding such policies and practices (including any significant modifications to such disclosures proposed by us but rejected by management), the reasons why certain policies and practices are or are not considered critical, and how current and anticipated future events impact those determinations; - Alternative treatments within GAAP for accounting policies and practices related to material items, including recognition, measurement, presentation and disclosure alternatives, that have been discussed with client management during the current audit period, the ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the auditor.
 Furthermore, if the accounting policy selected by management is not the policy preferred by us, discuss the reasons why management selected that policy, the policy preferred by us, and the reason we preferred the other policy.